Topological modular forms with level structure: decompositions and duality: Equivariant

 is an equivalence of $\infty$-categories.
 By the last lemma the underlying morphism of stacks $\MM_G \to \MM_{ell}$ is finite and flat.
 It follows by \cite[Prop 3.29]{MM15} that $\MM_G^{top}$ is $0$-affine as well. \end{proof}

-In particular, we do not loose information when we use the global sections functor.
-This gives special importance to the spectra $TMF^G$.
-We will determine $TMF^G$ in terms of better known spectra after completing at a prime not dividing $|G|$, or at least inverting $|G|$.
-To that purpose, let $\MM^G$ be the moduli stack of elliptic curves with $G$-level structure, i.e.\ for an elliptic curve $E/S$ an $S$-homomorphism $G\times S \to E$ that is a closed immersion.
-Note that it is equivalent to demand that it is a closed immersion after base change along every geometric point $s\colon \Spec k \to S$ (see e.g.\ \cite[Lemma 4.4]{M-OMell}).
+In particular, we do not lose information when we use the global sections functor.
+This gives special importance to the spectra $\TMF^G$.
+We will determine $\TMF^G$ in terms of better known spectra after completing at a prime not dividing $|G|$, or at least inverting $|G|$.
+To that purpose, let $\MM^G$ be the moduli stack of elliptic curves with $G$-level structure in the sense of \cite[Section 1.5]{K-M85}, i.e.\ for an elliptic curve $E/S$ with $|G|$ invertible in $S$ an $S$-homomorphism $G\times S \to E$ that defines an injection $G \to E(k)$ for every geometric point $\Spec k \to S$.

 \begin{lemma} For $G$ finite abelian, there is a splitting

 where $K$ runs over all subgroups of $G$ such that $G/K$ embeds into $(\Z/|G|)^2$. \end{lemma} \begin{proof}Let $S$ be a connected scheme with $|G|$ invertible.
 We have to show that there is a natural decomposition $\MM_G(S) \simeq \coprod_{K\subset G} \MM^{G/K}(S)$ of groupoids (where $K$ is as above).
 Let $E/S$ be an elliptic curve and $f\colon G\times S \to E$ be a homomorphism over $S$.
 This factors over $E[|G|]$, which is a finite \'etale group scheme over $S$.
 Choose a geometric point $s$ of $S$.
 Then the category of finite \'etale group schemes over $S$ is equivalent to the category of finite groups with continuous $\pi_1(S,s)$-action of the \'etale fundamental group (\cite[Exp 5]{SGA1} or \cite[Thm 33]{Stix}).
 For example, $E[|G|]$ is $(\Z/|G|)^2$ with a certain action and $f$ corresponds to a map $f'\colon G \to (\Z/|G|)^2$ with image in the $\pi_1(S,s)$-invariants.